x-formation/pulsekit/README.md

 #### PRTG output

-Passing `--prtg` flag makes the output PRTG-friendly - when command exists with:
+Passing `--prtg` flag makes the output PRTG-friendly.
+When the command's exit code is:

-* exit code 0, the output is:
+* 0, the output is:

 `0:0:OK`

-* exit code different than 0, the output is:
+* different than 0, the output is:

 `2:1:"<error message here>"`

 #### Examples

+The following examples present syntax for some operations you can perform using pulsecli that do following tasks:

 ###### Store credentials in `$HOME`

-Credentials are stored for a current user in `~/.pulsecli`.
-They're stored as plain text, so be careful if others have access to your `$HOME` directory.
+Credentials for the current user are stored in `~/.pulsecli`.
+Because they're stored as plain text, you should be aware that others may have access to your `$HOME` directory, which may pose security risks.

 ```
 ~ $ pulsecli --user $USER --pass $PASS login